mountkin/apache-hostaccess-module/README.md

-When you have more than one ServerName or ServerAlias in the same VirtualNameHost, but you want some of the directories only can be accessed by some limited domain name.
+When you have more than one ServerName or ServerAlias in the same VirtualNameHost, but you want some of the directories only can be accessed by some granted domain name.

 ## Runtime Configuration

-You can put the following in your .htaccess file or in the apache main config files.
+You can put the following either in your .htaccess file or in the apache main config files.
 ```
 AllowedDomains *.example.com other.test.com